palewire/first-athena-query/docs/upload.md

 # Uploading data to S3

-Before Athena can analyze your data, you need to upload it to Amazon's cloud storage service, a product known as [S3](https://en.wikipedia.org/wiki/Amazon_S3) for Simple Storage Service.
+Before Athena can analyze your data, you need to upload it to Amazon's cloud storage service, a product known as Simple Storage Service or, more commonly, [S3](https://en.wikipedia.org/wiki/Amazon_S3).

 You should go to the search bar at the top of the console and search "S3".
 Then click on the link it offers.